 As you start to get gigs, stay professional and don’t be afraid to ask for feedback.
 There is always room to improve and landing your next gig is always easier if you have clients to sing your praises for you.

-Treat it as a Business
+Treat it like a Business

-Treating yourself like a business will put you in the right mindset to take yourself seriously, and in turn, make clients take you seriously.
+Treating yourself as a business will put you in the right mindset to take yourself seriously, and in turn, make clients take you seriously.
 You can further stand out from the crowd by polishing off your approach.
 Invest in a set of cheap business cards, an invoice template, and refine your elevator pitch.
 You might even invest in flyer distribution services.
 These small things go a long way towards generating buzz!

 Be sure to set a working schedule and stick to it.
 Do not let friends and family distract you.
 Setting strict hours will also help prevent you from burning out.
 You also need to determine whether you need to register your business as a limited liability company, or LLC.
 It’s important to learn about the local regulations and restrictions by doing some research online.
 You can also work with companies to help streamline this process.